 Origins of Burmese Cat

 The Burmese Cat appeared first in Burma, even though; their real origins are now known.
-There was mention of them in Thai Cat Book that was written during the middle Ages.
+There was mention of them in Thai Cat Book that was written during the Middle Ages.
 The modern specimen was developed by Dr. Joseph Thompson in the 20th century, and he imported a female cat in San Francisco.
 They were developed in Britain but they died out until they experienced a revival in the middle of 20th century.

 Burmese Cats are similar to Siamese ancestors, and they are very social and intelligent cats, that enjoy being less talkative.
 At the same time, they are playful cats that love being next to their family.
-Similar to dogs, they love to be involved in almost every aspect of family life – which means that they will try to follow owner while you cook a meal, do chores and watch television.
+Similar to dogs, they love to be involved in almost every aspect of family life – which means that they will try to follow the owner while you cook a meal, do chores and watch television.

-They are not shy as other cats, which mean that they will try to show their affection to strangers without any difficulties.
+They are not as shy as other cats, which mean that they will try to show their affection to strangers without any difficulties.
 However, they don’t like to be left alone for a long time.

 Common Burmese Cat Conditions and Diseases

 - Or facial Pain Syndrome – When Burmese Cat is stressed, she can feel pain in the face and lick frequently in order to reduce the discomfort.
 The main cause is presently unknown, but there are medications that could help her reduce the pain and discomfort.
-Don’t forget to get Cat Insurance for Burmese Cat because that is the only way you can manage their possible issues.

 - Burmese are called as a brick wrapped in silk, because of delicate but stocky form.